actions/runner/docs/adrs/0549-composite-run-steps.md

 A composite action in its entirety is a job.
 You can set both timeout-minutes for the whole composite action or its steps as long as the the sum of the `timeout-minutes` for each composite action step that has the attribute `timeout-minutes` is less than or equals to `timeout-minutes` for the composite action.
 There is no default timeout-minutes for each composite action step.

-If the time taken for any of the steps in combination or individually exceed the whole composite action `timeout-minutes` attribute, the whole job will fail.
-If an individual step exceeds its own `timeout-minutes` attribute but the total time that has been used including this step is below the overall composite action `timeout-minutes`, the individual step will fail but the rest of the steps will run based on their `timeout-minutes` attribute.
+If the time taken for any of the steps in combination or individually exceed the whole composite action `timeout-minutes` attribute, the whole job will fail (1).
+If an individual step exceeds its own `timeout-minutes` attribute but the total time that has been used including this step is below the overall composite action `timeout-minutes`, the individual step will fail but the rest of the steps will run based on their own `timeout-minutes` attribute (they will still abide by condition (1) though).

 For reference, in the example above, if the composite step `foo1` takes 11 minutes to run, that step will fail but the rest of the steps, `foo1` and `foo2`, will proceed as long as their total runtime with the previous failed `foo1` action is less than the composite action's `timeout-minutes` (50 minutes).
 If the composite step `foo2` takes 51 minutes to run, it will cause the whole composite action job to fail.
 I